MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 The keypad is a little close to the switches so I may modify the back panel to extend the keyhole slots to allow it to drop down a little further

 With the keyhole mounting system it could be easily pushed out of position potentially exposing access to live mains.
 This does pose a small safety risk but given the household has no children it is limited.
-However maybe adding a retention system of some sort might be a good idea.
+However, maybe adding a retention system of some sort might be a good idea.
 A single screw somewhere should probably do it.

 ## Further Plans